v-rzh/v-rzh.github.io/content/posts/mofongo.md

 ![img](/xor_decryption_0.png)

-These two functions are wrapped in a multitude of routines with hardcoded global addresses for the plaintext and hardcoded plaintext lengths.
+These two functions are wrapped in a multitude of routines with static global addresses for the plaintext and hardcoded plaintext lengths.
 This means that buffers store the decrypted strings not based on their content, but rather their length.
 So if two different strings of the same length need to be decrypted,